djenko-it/clean_s3_bucket/README.md

-# How to clean bucket
+# How to clean bucket OVH